jamiegl/xyzblog/content/posts/azure-quantum-thoughts/index.md

 # Azure Quantum
 Azure Quantum is an ecosystem with a fair few tools in it.
 The ones relevant to this blog are:

- - Endpoints - are providers that give you an endpoint to submit quantum jobs to.
-These endpoints are just quantum computers maintained by these providers.
-Examples includ IONQ (trapped ion) and Riggetti (superconducting).
+ - Endpoints - An endpoint is a quantum computer you can submit jobs to.
+There are multiple providers that offer endpoints with computers that utilize different technologies, for example IONQ (trapped ion) and Riggetti (superconducting).
  - Q#/QDK - Q# is a DSL for expressing quantum algorithims.
 It looks a little like C#.
 You can write these algorithims and then submit them using the QDK.
 This QDK enables local support so you can code in an IDE (instead of the built-in notebook server in the Azure Quantum portal) and do things like breakpoint debugging.
  - Resource estimation - We lack computers that are commercially viable, but we can still estimate how many qubits/gates (gates are just like classical logic gates but they act on qubits and can do funky things like cause entanglements) it would take to solve a potential problem on a quantum computer.
 This allows companies to plan for a quantum future, and pick use cases to focus on based on scale required.

-# Where does Copilot come into things?
+# Generating some Q# using Copilot
 We've got a development kit that enables us to write Q# code that runs on a quantum computor.
 The development kit also lets us obtain resource estimates for algorithims using Q# - but this gets ran on classical infrastructure.
 We can use Copilot to generate Q# code for either use case.

-One of the "hello worlds" of quantum computing algorthims is Grovers Search algorithim, which can achieve quadratic speedup over its classical analogue.
+One of the "hello worlds" of quantum computing algorthims is Grovers Search algorithim (for unstructured search, i.e. needle in a haystack), which can achieve quadratic speedup over its classical analogue.
 Lets ask Copilot to "implement grovers search algorithim in Q#":
 ```c#
 namespace Sample {
     open Microsoft.Quantum.Convert;